Adventures beyond time

 Phyl and Meg Lyfted to Laguardia together.
 Phyllis was practically back in Richmond before Meg's flight left, but with both of them having direct flights neither was very long.
 Meg was not looking forward to getting back to Lexington from Charlottesville after the Lyft glitch on the way up.
 As if by magic, like much of our trip, Steve learned that their friend Ian was arriving in Charlottesville within minutes of Meg.
 Steve put them in touch and Ian drove her back.
 Everyone was home again by dinner time.

-We are all thinking about the next adventure :)
+We are all thinking about the next time :)